christinaa/rpi-open-firmware/README.md

     git clone https://github.com/christinaa/rpi-open-firmware; cd rpi-open-firmware
     CC=gcc-6 LIBRARY_PATH=/lib:/lib64 ./build-all.sh

-Note: on the last step, i set the library path here because mine initially had a trailing “:” and something in the build chain didn’t like that.
-CC=gcc-6 is just to ensure it's using the gcc install from the first step.
+Note: on the last step, the library path is set as it initially had a trailing ":" which broke the build. `CC=gcc-6` is just to ensure it's using the gcc install from the first step.

 That's it!
 Your shiny new binary is sitting at rpi-open-firmware/build/bootcode.bin.